Tim Hutton

 Areas of Practice

-Peter is a Fellow of the Institute of Specialist Surveyors and Engineers (ISSE), formerly the Institute of Remedial Treatment Surveyors.
-He was a director of the institute for over five years and initiated the institute’s inaugural international conference on Dry Rot in 1995.
+Peter is a Fellow of the Institution of Specialist Surveyors and Engineers (ISSE), formerly the Institution of Remedial Treatment Surveyors.
+He was a director of the Institution for over five years and initiated the Institution’s inaugural international conference on Dry Rot in 1995.

 He is a member of the Property Care Association’s (PCA) board of Independent Consultants.
 He successfully introduced the UK’s first full-scale, scientifically controlled treatment of dry rot using heat as the lethal agent rather than chemicals and now specializes in the strategic management of moisture and decay problems in buildings.